CesarePeli/Math_Physics_Logic/index.md

   Find detailed solutions and conceptual materials for calculus, linear algebra, and more.

 - [**About**]({{ "/about/" | relative_url }})
-  Discover the vision behind Logic & Motion — and the person who created it.
+  Learn more about the educational vision — and meet the people who shape Logic & Motion.

 </div>